 The single-tier state pension came into force in 2016.
 As a result of the abolition of the state second pension, it is no longer possible to 'opt out'.
 The Class 1 NI contributions rebate has been removed and all employees, with few exceptions, are liable to the same rate of Class 1 NICs on earnings above the primary threshold.

 National Insurance rates in 2022/23

-The government has announced that employers NICs and employee NICs will be increasing by 1.5% from April 2022.
-This means employees NICs will increase to 13.5% on earnings between the primary threshold and the upper earnings limit and at 2% on earnings above the upper earnings limit.
+The government announced that employers NICs and employee NICs would be increasing by 1.5% from April 2022.
+This means employees' NICs increased to 13.25% on earnings between the primary threshold and the upper earnings limit and at 3.25% on earnings above the upper earnings limit.